tzfun/vue-web-terminal/docs/about.md

 ## Donate

 This plugin is completely open source and free.
 It is not easy to create.
-If you think it is good, you can donate to support this project.
+If you think it is good, you can donate to support this project. :wink:

 <div style="display: flex; justify-content: center;margin:30px 15px;">
     <img src="/images/pay-wechat.png" style="width: 50%"/>